manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example embedded_limit -->
 Embedded exceptions, wordforms, or stop words file size limit.
 Optional, default is 16K.

-When you create an index the abovementioned files can be either saved externally along with the index or embedded directly into the index.
+When you create an index the above mentioned files can be either saved externally along with the index or embedded directly into the index.
 Files sized under `embedded_limit` get stored into the index.
 For bigger files, only the file names are stored.
 This also simplifies moving index files to a different machine; you may get by just copying a single file.

 With smaller files, such embedding reduces the number of the external files on which the index depends, and helps maintenance.
 But at the same time it makes no sense to embed a 100 MB wordforms dictionary into a tiny delta index.
 So there needs to be a size threshold, and `embedded_limit` is that threshold.